-It’s supposed to rain this Memorial Day, and I’ll be there again with my son.
-This time we won’t be on motorcycles, but not because of the rain.
+This Memorial Day, I’ll be there again with my son, but this time we won't be on motorcycles.

 Adam James Lambert died July 5, 2015, succumbing to PTSD-related issues with which he struggled since returning home the previous summer.
 I will be joining families of approximately 315,000 Veterans across America who perish each year from old age, illness, accidents, suicide, and while serving in war.

 According to the Veterans Administration estimate above, Adam’s mother, sisters and I are not alone in visiting their Veteran’s grave on Memorial Day for the first time.